 While it sees widespread use in many forms, including baby powder, small particles of talc can cause respiratory problems (and in rare cases death) when too much is inhaled.
 Most parents still use talc-based baby powders, despite the fact that as far back as 1969, doctors warned of potential problems.
 The American Academy of Pediatrics recommends against using it.

 The personal injury cases against J&J center on ovarian cancer, which the plaintiffs claim was ultimately caused when particles of talc in body powders made their way through the genital tract.
 The presence of these particles led to chronic inflammation which, over time, led to more severe health issues, including cancer.

 At issue in the cases so far has been both what J&J knew about the medical science around talc and when they became aware of it, as well as whether they were covering up known dangers.
 In the February verdict, the jury determined that J&J was guilty not only of negligence for selling a product they knew included risks and not warning consumers appropriately, but also of conspiracy for what were seen as extensive efforts to hide the risks from the public while preparing for eventual lawsuits.

 California Talc Injury Lawyer

-At Kohan & Bablove, LLP, we understand the complicated nature of talc injury claims.
+At Kohan & Bablove, Injury Attorneys, we understand the complicated nature of talc injury claims.
 If you or a family member has suffered injuries that you feel are related to the use of a product which contains talc, such as an after-bath powder, shower gel, sanitary pads, or incontinence products, you may have the basis for a claim to recover compensation for your injuries.

 Give us a call today at 1-844-404-2400 or complete the form below to schedule a free consultation to discuss the details of your situation.
 You can also use the LiveChat feature from any page of this website for quick answers to many of your questions.